A Cyclist’s Guide to Bike Riding Around Stockton, California

 Terrain: There are no real hills to climb in Stockton, except the few peaks throughout the city, (ok, they're actually just overpasses) but we do have that wonderful wind I mentioned previously.

 Bike shops and cycling equipment: In addition to Performance Bicycles (at Lincoln Center), and the Stockton institution known as Robby’s Bicycles (Hammer Lane and Thornton Road).
 All three businesses service and sell bikes and accessories.

 Instagram worthy: I’m a sucker for cool buildings so there are many great spots in Downtown Stockton where I stop during my rides.
 I also love riding around the waterfront near sunset, especially when I want to take photos.
 For an All-American view of Stockton, try the two-lane rural roads on the outskirts of Stockton: S. Walker Lane, Alpine Road, E. Mariposa Road, and French Camp Road are some of my favorites.

 Snacks: Depending on how far I’m riding, I bring an assortment of Clif Bars, Clif Blox, and Jelly Belly Sport Beans with me.
-In addition to REI and Performance Bicycles, I’ll stop by Green’s Nutrition or Artesian Natural Foods.
+In addition to Performance Bicycles, I’ll stop by Green’s Nutrition or Artesian Natural Foods.
 Trader Joe’s is also a good stop for snacks.
 One of my favorite must-have snacks when I take a break is a York Peppermint Pattie, even better if it’s chilled.